 Initial Thoughts: ‘Loving Vincent’ is not a film for everyone and yet I would still recommend that everyone give it a try—the technique of hand-painting alone is breathtaking and worth your time.

-I don’t think I really need to warn you, my faithful reader, about spoilers because I feel like anyone who took an art class (even if only in elementary school) is aware of the mystery surrounding Van Gogh’s death… but if it has been a while, or you’ve been living under a rock and you’re purposefully keeping yourself in the dark so you can enjoy this film with the freshest perspective, definitely don’t read this review first.
+I don’t think I really need to issue a warning about spoilers because I feel like anyone who took an art class (even if only in elementary school) is aware of the mystery surrounding Van Gogh’s death… but if it has been a while, or you’ve been living under a rock and you’re purposefully keeping yourself in the dark so you can enjoy this film with the freshest perspective, definitely don’t read this review first.
 This has been your long-winded spoiler warning.

 I first became aware of this film about six years ago.
 Once the trailer hit social media, friend after friend shared it with me—”You’ll love this!”
 “It looks right up your alley!”
 “This reminded me of you!”
 And after watching the trailer and scouring the internets for more information, I was quickly disheartened to see that it would be quite a while before this film would make it to theaters; would I even be living in a place that I’d get to see it in theaters?
 Would I have to wait for it to hit a streaming service and would I have the experienced I longed for seeing it on my TV at home?
 (Is this a film that would just sail on the big screen?)

 Fast-forward six years to the present, and I’m very fortunate to live in a town with one of the last surviving art house cinemas in the state.
 And what should I see while browsing their weekly line-up?
 Could it be?
 Was I finally going to get to see Loving Vincent?!